-Plastics Make It Possible® has some answers to help everyone recycle more plastic packaging.
-And here’s an overview on plastics recycling in the United States…or dig deeper to learn about recycling rates and what happens to recycled plastics.
+Plastics Make It Possible® has excellent content you can share with your customers and others to help everyone recycle more plastic packaging.
+The site also offers great resources you can share to help your audiences dig even deeper to learn about recycling rates and what happens to recycled plastics.